Concerned about your investment in conservation easements?

 The IRS will be looking carefully at purchases of syndicated easement deals.
 From January 2010 through December 2016 investors who received charitable contribution deductions of more than 2.5 times their investment will possibly be audited.

-This could be bad news for investors.
-If they are audited, they could be hit with a revised tax bill.
+This could be bad news for investors if an audit leads to a revised tax bill.

 These syndicated conservation easements are sold through both independent broker-dealers and directly by attorneys and CPAs who create the syndications, industry observers said.
 Possibly because these products are high-commission private placements and broker-dealers are looking for a way make up lost revenue from the lost sales of nontraded REITs.